 This article, first published in the September 1994 issue of Full Context, is a follow-up to On the Road to Voluntary Government Financing and includes replies to my critics.
-It is now superseded by my essay The Death of Taxes.

 What is the nature of government, and how is it best financed?
 The two issues are intimately connected.
 In separate criticisms of my article "On the Road to Voluntary Government Financing" (Full Context, April 1994), Gary McGath (Letters, May 1994) and Murray Franck ("Taxation is Moral", June 1994) question my conclusions about those issues -- Mr. McGath challenging the means that I suggest and Mr. Franck challenging the goal of voluntary financing.
 In this article I present a case for my conclusions that will, I hope, be the stronger for the criticisms that Messrs.
 McGath and Franck have offered.